Skip to main content

 Mr Smith inherited a small plot of land in 1978 near Oxford.
 The land had no building on it and no planning permission and Mr Smith was aware that the neighbouring property had the benefit of a restrictive covenant which prevented any building on his plot.

 Over time, various people had offered to buy the land but Mr Smith wanted to keep the plot as a potential investment.
 He applied for planning permission on a number of occasions but was turned down.
 In 2006 Mr Smith had been told that most covenants were not set in stone and it was possible to challenge them.
 He was encouraged to have another go and reapplied for planning permission.
-In spite of his neighbours' objections, he obtained permission to build a four bedroomed house based on plans prepared by his architect.
+In spite of his neighbours’ objections, he obtained permission to build a four bedroomed house based on plans prepared by his architect.
+Although the neighbours’ objections did not prevent Mr Smith obtaining planning permission they still had the benefit of a restrictive covenant and their solicitor pointed this out to Mr Smith and reminded him that he was not allowed to build.

 Mr Smith then obtained a written legal opinion from a barrister which indicated that the restrictive covenants, although they were binding, could be challenged on the basis that the proposed building would have no or little detrimental effect on the neighbours’ property.